forest-fire/vuex-plugin-firemodel/docs/configuration/index.md

 1. Keep the `@firebase/currentUser` up to date
 2. Call the `onLoggedIn` / `onLoggedOut` lifecycle events as appropriate.

-By default, this service is turned off.
+By default, this service is turned on.

 ### Anonymous Authentication